 Mr Anthony (Tony) Evans

 Tony Evans has extensive commercial and corporate governance experience as a senior executive in the resources, property, education and not-for-profit sectors.
-He has served as a member and chair of a number of boards including the Joint Accreditation System of Australia and New Zealand, the Royal Automobile Club of WA, Swan River Trust, Perth Primary Care Network Limited, Challenger TAFE and the Australasian College for Emergency Medicine and the Local Government Insurance Scheme.
+He has also been a member and chair of a number of boards including the Joint Accreditation System of Australia and New Zealand, the Royal Automobile Club of WA, Swan River Trust, Perth Primary Care Network Limited, Challenger TAFE and the Australasian College for Emergency Medicine and the Local Government Insurance Scheme.
 Tony has a Bachelor of Business and a Diploma in Education.
-He is a Fellow of CPA Australia, the Institute of Chartered Company Secretaries and the Australian Institute of Company Directors.
+He is a Fellow of CPA Australia, the Governance Institute of Australia and the Australian Institute of Company Directors.

 Dr Renate (Ricki) Smith